 Going sugar-free is not easy to do in this society, where it’s simpler to grab a granola bar on the go than it is to pack an apple and almonds.
 And because processed sugar is everywhere, it is a tough commitment to make on your own.
 But the support of a team goes a long way to get you through that initial detox.
 And once you start feeling the benefits yourself, that’s often all the motivation you need.

 Want to learn more about the surprising benefits of healthy eating?
 Join us for the next Whole Life Challenge.
-This eight-week challenge will improve your mind, your body, and your daily habits, leaving you happier, healthier, and in control of your lifestyle.
+Participating in the Challenge will improve your mind, your body, and your daily habits, leaving you happier, healthier, and in control of your lifestyle.
 If you’re ready for a change, this is your opportunity.
 Click below to learn more: